Foods For Goldfish-What Are The Best Food Options?

 • It is out of season.

-In better pet shops frozen brine shrimp, daphnia, tubifex worms, bloodworms and mosquito larvae can be found year round.
+Frozen brine shrimp, daphnia, tubifex worms, bloodworms, and mosquito larvae can be found year-round in better pet shops.
 The food is usually frozen into cubes, similar to an ice cube tray but smaller.

-A problem with freeze dried foods is they contain absolutely no moisture.
-If gulped down quickly before having a chance to absorb any water, they will swell in the gut, causing discomfort or worse, constipation.
+A problem with freeze-dried foods is that they contain absolutely no moisture.
+If gulped down quickly before absorbing any water, they will swell in the gut, causing discomfort or, worse, constipation.

 Gel Foods For Goldfish